tf-nira/postgres-init/README.md

 # Postgres Initialization

 ## Overview
 This repo contains scripts to create `postgres-init` docker to initialize all the databases.
-Initialization includes creation of tables and populative essential base data.
+Initialization includes creation of tables and populating essential default data.

 ## Build
 1. Before building the docker create `repos` folder here.